zhanrui28/lab1_25S1/Readme.md

 # ET0735 – Lab 1 (Introduction to Git and GitHub)

+git init
+- initialise the local repo

+git status
+- check any change in the repository.

+git add <fiename>
+- add the file to staging.

 git commit -m <comment/remark>
 - commit the files in the staging to the local repository.